AdobeDocs/campaign-standard.en/help/channels/using/transactional-push-notifications.md

    ```

-   For more on integrating the triggering of an event into an external system, see [Transactional event triggering](../../channels/using/transactional-event-triggering.md).
+   For more on integrating the triggering of an event into an external system, see Integrate event triggering(../../channels/using/getting-started-with-transactional-msg.md#integrate-event-trigger).

 If the registration token exists, the corresponding user receives a transactional push notification including the following content: